 Now in racing, a gain of even one horsepower makes the difference between winning and losing a race.
 But in commuting to work, it will make no difference whatsoever.

 These cone filters also need to be oiled RELIGIOUSLY, and the oiling kits cost more than a typical stock filter.
 So you are not really “saving” any money there.
-Many mechanics I have spoked with hate them.
+Many mechanics I have spoken with hate them.
 Since many owners do not oil them properly or frequently enough, they let a lot of dirt into the engine, resulting in premature engine failure.
-In addition, if you over-oil them, the red oil will wick up the intake, gumming up the works, and possibly damaging your MAF or TPS.
+In addition, if you over-oil them, the red oil will wick up the intake, gumming up the works, and possibly damaging your MAF (Mass-Air Flow Sensor) or TPS (Throttle Position Switch).

 7. SUSPENSION UPGRADES

-Another area of real “performance” enhancement that is of dubious value is in suspension “upgrades”.
+Another area of real “performance” enhancement that is of dubious value is in suspension “upgrades.”
 For many enthusiasts, a strut tower stress bar is de rigeur as is upgraded shocks and lowering springs, urethane bushings, and the like.
 And most kids simply HAVE to have oversized “bling-bling” wheels with wide tires.
+Extreme camber is a new trend, or was, and makes the car barely driveable.

 Are these “upgrades”?
 YES and NO. Stress bars are a popular upgrade, but I am not convinced they are little more than deer whistles.
 Drivers SAY they “feel” better in the ”seat of the pants”, but again, for commuting purposes, I doubt you’ll notice much.
 In addition, adding weight to a car really just seems like the opposite direction to go.